New Mexico First-Time Home Buyer: 2023 Programs and Grants

 Before you begin your homeownership journey, you can experiment with a home affordability calculator to see how your interest rate and down payment will affect your monthly mortgage payment.

-When you’re ready to start, make sure you get personalized rate quotes from at least three mortgage lenders.
-Don’t just look at advertised rates online; actually apply for preapproval and compare the interest rates and fees you’re offered.
-That’s the only way to know you’re getting the best deal possible on your new home loan.
+When you’re ready to start, get personalized rate quotes from at least three mortgage lenders.
+Don’t just look at advertised rates online.
+Instead, apply for preapproval and compare the interest rates and fees you’re offered.
+That’s the only way to know you get the best deal on your new home loan.

 3Based on a review of the state's available DPA grants at the time this was written